15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Louvered double door

-A louver door style features a louvered slat design that can help promote air circulation and allow light into the closet space.
-They offer many options such as operating with a hinged opening, sliding on a track, or with a bi-fold functionality.
+A louver door features a louvered slat design that can help promote air circulation and allow light into the closet space.
+It offers many options, such as operating with a hinged opening, sliding on a track, or bi-fold functionality.

-They are frequently used for spaces like a laundry room where you want to be able to close off the space but still allow adequate airflow and light to enter.
+They are frequently used for spaces like a laundry room, where you want to close off the space but still allow adequate airflow and light to enter.

 Sliding Glass Doors